ubermensch101/FastChat/README.md

 1. From the "fastchat" directory, locate to the database directory using "cd database" and initialise the database by running the command "python3 initialise_database.py".
 2. Go back to the "fastchat" directory, and run the commands "cd server", "chmod u+x run_servers.sh" and "./run_servers.sh" to boot up the servers (5 in total).
-3. Now go to the clients folder, and run as many clients as needed by typing in "python3 main_clients.py" into as many different terminals.
+3. Now go to the "clients" folder using "cd clients" from the "fastchat" directory, and type in the commands "chmod u+x run_clients.sh" and "./run_clients.sh" to test run the clients.
+Alternatively, you can run as many clients as needed by typing in "python3 main_clients.py" into as many different terminals from the "clients" directory.
-4. Follow the instructions displayed on the terminal to sign up/log in and send/receive messages from other clients.
+4. If you use the bash file for testing, look at clients/test_clients/test_output.txt (relative to the "fastchat" folder) for the redirected output from running main_client.py.
+Otherwise, follow the instructions displayed on the terminal to sign up/log in and send/receive messages from other clients.
+5. To look at the images sent, check out the clients/images directory.
+The images are formatted as "senderID_receiverID_randint.png".
-5. Finally, to shut everything down, run "chmod u+x kill_servers.sh" followed by "./kill_servers.sh" to kill the servers and close the client terminals.
+6. Finally, to shut everything down, run "chmod u+x kill_servers.sh" followed by "./kill_servers.sh" to kill the servers, and then close the bash/client terminals.

 The process flow: